 Processes The maximum number of simultaneously alive Erlang processes is by default 262,144.
 This limit can be configured at startup.
 For more information, see the +P command-line flag in the erl(1) manual page in ERTS.
 Known nodes A remote node Y must be known to node X if there exists any pids, ports, references, or funs (Erlang data types) from Y on X, or if X and Y are connected.
 The maximum number of remote nodes simultaneously/ever known to a node is limited by the maximum number of atoms available for node names.
 All data concerning remote nodes, except for the node name atom, are garbage-collected.
 Connected nodes The maximum number of simultaneously connected nodes is limited by either the maximum number of simultaneously known remote nodes, the maximum number of (Erlang) ports available, or the maximum number of sockets available.
 Characters in an atom 255.
 Atoms By default, the maximum number of atoms is 1,048,576.
 This limit can be raised or lowered using the +t option.
 Elements in a tuple The maximum number of elements in a tuple is 16,777,215 (24-bit unsigned integer).

 Size of binary In the 32-bit implementation of Erlang, 536,870,911 bytes is the largest binary that can be constructed or matched using the bit syntax.
 In the 64-bit implementation, the maximum size is 2,305,843,009,213,693,951 bytes.
 If the limit is exceeded, bit syntax construction fails with a system_limit exception, while any attempt to match a binary that is too large fails.
 This limit is enforced starting in R11B-4.
 In earlier Erlang/OTP releases, operations on too large binaries in general either fail or give incorrect results.
-In future releases, other operations that create binarie (such as list_to_binary/1) will probably also enforce the same limit.
-Total amount of data allocated by an Erlang node The Erlang runtime system can use the complete 32-bi (or 64-bit) address space, but the operating system of the limits a single process to use less than that.
+In future releases, other operations that create binaries (such as list_to_binary/1) will probably also enforce the same limit.
+Total amount of data allocated by an Erlang node The Erlang runtime system can use the complete 32-bit (or 64-bit) address space, but the operating system often limits a single process to use less than that.
 Length of a node name An Erlang node name has the form host@shortname or host@longname.
 The node name is used as an atom within the system, so the maximum size of 255 holds also for the node name.
 Open ports The maximum number of simultaneously open Erlang ports is often by default 16,384.
 This limit can be configured at startup.
 For more information, see the +Q command-line flag in the erl(1) manual page in ERTS.
-Open files and sockets The maximum number of simultaneously open files an sockets depends on the maximum number of Erlang ports available, as well as on operating system-specific settings and limits.
+Open files and sockets The maximum number of simultaneously open files and sockets depends on the maximum number of Erlang ports available, as well as on operating system-specific settings and limits.
 Number of arguments to a function or fun 255 Unique References on a Runtime System Instance Each scheduler thread has its own set of references, and all other threads have a shared set of references.
 Each set of references consist of 2## - 1 unique references.
 That is, the total amount of unique references that can be produced on a runtime system instance is (NoSchedulers + 1) × (2## - 1).
 If a scheduler thread create a new reference each nano second, references will at earliest be reused after more than 584 years.
 That is, for the foreseeable future they are unique enough.
-Unique Integers on a Runtime System Instance There are two types of unique integers both created using the erlang:unique_integer() BIF: 1.
-Unique integers created with the monotonic modifier consist of a set of 2## - 1 unique integers.
-2. Unique integers created without the monotonic modifier consist of a set of 2## - 1 unique integers per scheduler thread and a set of 2## - 1 unique integers per scheduler thread and a set of 2## - 1 unique integers shared by other threads.
-That is, the total amount of unique integers without the monotonic modifier is (NoSchedulers + 1) × (2## - 1).
-If a unique integer is created each nano second, unique integers will at earliest be reused after more than 584 years.
-That is, for the foreseeable future they are unique enough.
+Unique Integers on a Runtime System Instance There are two types of unique integers both created using the erlang:unique_integer() BIF:

-Table 10.2: System Limits
+Table 11.2: System Limits

-8.11 Profiling
+8.12 Profiling

-8.11.1 Do Not Guess About Performance - Profile
+8.12.1 Do Not Guess About Performance - Profile